-I’m an artist, a playwright, a child of God, a papa of girls.
-I am privileged to work in a studio with my husband and one of my dearest friends.
-I make music and theatre, too.
-And life is all about the colors, baby!
+I’m an artist, a dramatist, a child of the Divine, a papa of girls.
+I am privileged to work in a studio with my husband Khrysso Heart LeFey as resident artists of The Artists LeFey LLC.
+I make some music and some theatre, too.
+And life is all about the colors, baby!™